choderalab/wetlab-protocols/Fluo_Inhibitor_Spectra_Assay/Fluo_Inhibitor_Spectra_Assay.md

 This protocol fills one plate with alternating rows of Protein in Buffer (1 uM Src) and just Buffer.
-Each well is 100 uL and dispensed using single pipetting in two 96 well plates.
-Ligands are then added to rows A, C, E, G in a half log dilution starting from 20 uM using the D300.
-The rest of the rows are filled with DMSO.
+Each well is 100 uL and dispensed using single pipetting into 96 well plates.
+Four different ligands are then added in a half log dilution starting from 20 uM using the D300.
 The plate then gets shaken to mix, centrifuged and the fluorescence read.

 ##Relevant Scripts
+(These scripts names will be modified to more general names and using letters instead of numbers for rows)
 - Momentum Process: WIP_LRL_FLU_Spectra
 - Momentum Experiment: E_WIP_LRL_FLU_Spectra
 - EVO Scripts: WIP_LRL_FLU_Spectra_1_2_diff_carrier.esc, WIP_LRL_FLU_Spectra_3_4_diff_carrier.esc, WIP_LRL_FLU_Spectra_5_6_diff_carrier.esc and WIP_LRL_FLU_Spectra_7_8_diff_carrier.esc